vortex418/annihilation/README.md

 *Note that both the apps and game versions are still in development, and that some features may not work*

+### 0.4.2
+#### Released: 2021/4/14

+Fixed some major bugs, and added the ability to crash the game with Shift + C. Bug Fixes:

+	A-7: Patched autosaves -- saves now automatically save to cookies
+	A-8: Enemy health was not loading correctly
+	A-9: Now click on the attack button in the planet attack preview will not also attack planets behind the button.

 ### 0.4.1
 #### Released: 2021/4/8